-When working with context-free grammars, it is often convenient to have them in simplified form.
+😚 When working with context-free grammars, it is often convenient to have them in simplified form.

 A context-free grammar is in Chomsky normal form if every rule is of the form where a is any terminal and B and C are not the start variable.
-In addition, is permitted if S is the start variable.
+In addition.